Geometry and Mathematical Physics

 The theory of integrable systems studies differential equations which are exactly solvable and possess regular behaviour.
 Algebraic geometry plays an important role in this theory too, through deep links discovered by Jacobi, Weierstrass, and Kovalevskaya.
 Integrable systems are important tools in physics, where they can be used to model many phenomena.
 These include the movement of a solid object about its centre of mass, the behaviour of waves moving through shallow water, and the propagation of light through an optical fibre, along with many more.
 Recently, this theory has also included the study of discrete and quantum integrable systems, which have deep links with spectral theory, representation theory, and the theory of special functions.

-Dr Hamid Abban was the theme lead for the Loughborough Institute of Advanced Studies semester in Geometry, 2018/19.
+The Geometry and Mathematical Physics group hosted the Loughborough Institute of Advanced Studies thematic programme in Geometry in 2018/19.
 You can read about the theme here.

 Dr Alexey Bolsinov leads the “Nijenhuis Geometry” project, investigating a new area of research that studies geometric structures defined by Nijenhuis operators.
 The vision for this project is presented in this paper.
 Loughborough will be hosting a number of workshops attached to this project, the first of which took place in February 2020.
 Details of the workshop can be found here.

-Dr Alan Thompson is one of the organisers of the “COW” UK algebraic geometry network, which usually runs around 6 geometry events per year at locations across the country:
+Dr Alan Thompson is also one of the organisers of the “COW” algebraic geometry network, which usually runs around 6 geometry events per year at locations across the country:

 The Geometry and Mathematical Physics group has recently hosted conferences in Loughborough on: